Nishat-64bit/ChattingApp3.0/README.md

 - form validation with 2.password (kew jate weak password na dei )
 - very important password ==>
 - regex  = /^(?=.*[A-Z])(?=.*[a-z])(?=.*\d)(?=.*[@$!%*?&.\-+*/])[A-Za-z\d@$!%*?&.\-+*/]{8,}$/  copy
+- install firebase in terminal
+- make folder databaseconfiguration ==> FirebaseConnect.js
+- paste sdk firebaseconnect.js
+- import main.jsx app
+- log firebase
+- go to firbase doc ==> build
+- sign up for new user => import registration
+- copy firebase hook
+- make signup for new user. copy from firebase
+- then make a successful sign up inspect chrom
+- loader layout and functionality
+- after successful signup delete data from state and input field
+- sent verification mail using firebase
+- use tostify to show that the mail is sent

 And Stay with me , Many thing will coming .
 This is a Big Project . 👁️ Keep Watching 👁️.